Active Directory: Shadow groups

 In Microsoft's Active Directory, OUs do not confer access permissions, and objects placed within OUs are not automatically assigned access privileges based on their containing OU.
-This is a design limitation specific to Active Directory.
-Other competing directories such as Novell NDS can assign access privileges through object placement within an OU.
+It represents a design limitation specific to Active Directory, and other competing directories, such as Novell NDS, can set access privileges through object placement within an OU.

-Active Directory requires a separate step for an administrator to assign an object in an OU as a member of a group also within that OU.
-Relying on OU location alone to determine access permissions is unreliable, because the object may not have been assigned to the group object for that OU.
+Active Directory requires a separate step for an administrator to assign an object in an OU as a group member also within that OU.
+Using only the OU location to determine access permissions is unreliable since the entity might not have been assigned to the group object for that OU yet.

-A common workaround for an Active Directory administrator is to write a custom PowerShell or Visual Basic script to automatically create and maintain a user group for each OU in their directory.
-The scripts are run periodically to update the group to match the OU's account membership but are unable to instantly update the security groups anytime the directory changes, as occurs in competing directories where security is directly implemented into the directory itself.
+A common workaround for an Active Directory administrator is to write a custom PowerShell or Visual Basic script to automatically create and maintain a user group for each OU in their Directory.
+The scripts run periodically to update the group to match the OU's account membership.
+However, they cannot instantly update the security groups anytime the directory changes, as occurs in competing directories, as security is directly implemented into the Directory.
 Such groups are known as shadow groups.
 Once created, these shadow groups are selectable in place of the OU in the administrative tools.

-Microsoft refers to shadow groups in the Server 2008 Reference documentation but does not explain how to create them.
-There are no built-in server methods or console snap-ins for managing shadow groups.
+Microsoft's Server 2008 reference documentation mentions shadow groups but does not provide instructions on creating them.
+Additionally, there are no available server methods or console snap-ins for managing these groups.

-The division of an organization's information infrastructure into a hierarchy of one or more domains and top-level OUs is a key decision.
-Common models are by business unit, by geographical location, by IT Service, or by object type and hybrids of these.
-OUs should be structured primarily to facilitate administrative delegation, and secondarily, to facilitate group policy application.
-Although OUs form an administrative boundary, the only true security boundary is the forest itself and an administrator of any domain in the forest must be trusted across all domains in the forest.
+An organization must determine the structure of its information infrastructure by dividing it into one or more domains and top-level OUs.
+This decision is critical and can base on various models such as business units, geographical locations, IT service, object type, or a combination of these models.
+The immediate purpose of organizing OUs is to simplify administrative delegation and, secondarily, to apply group policies.
+While OUs serve as an administrative boundary, the forest itself is the only security boundary.
+All other domains must trust any administrator in the forest to maintain security.

 Partitions

-The Active Directory database is organized in partitions, each holding specific object types and following a specific replication pattern.
-Microsoft often refers to these partitions as 'naming contexts'.
-The 'Schema' partition contains the definition of object classes and attributes within the Forest.
+The Active Directory database is organized in partitions, each holding specific object types and following a particular replication pattern.
+Microsoft often refers to these partitions as 'naming contexts.
+The 'Schema' partition defines object classes and attributes within the forest.
 The 'Configuration' partition contains information on the physical structure and configuration of the forest (such as the site topology).
-Both replicate to all domains in the Forest.
-The 'Domain' partition holds all objects created in that domain and replicates only within its domain.
+Both replicate all domains in the forest.
+The 'Domain' partition holds all objects created in that domain and replicates only within it.